piero-c/niche/backend/src/services/playlist_editor/README.md

 ### Entry:

-TODO - update length db if artists added
+TODO - update length db if artists added (no)

 ### Features to Implement:
    - Button to try different niche level if the request doesnt generate enough songs (delete the playlist) or just keep it (frontend)